jbock-java/jbock/README.md

 Try 'CopyFile --help' for more information.
 </code></pre>

-This looks already a lot better than the stacktrace.
+This looks a lot better than the stacktrace already.

+## Improving the command line interface

 Next, we add some metadata:

 ````java